Oust House minority leader, SC urged

-At least seven opposition lawmakers in the House of Representatives have asked the Supreme Court (SC) to install Ifugao Rep. Teddy Baguilat as minority leader in the House of Representatives, declaring that their group is the authentic minority in the chamber.
+At least seven opposition lawmakers have asked the Supreme Court (SC) to install Ifugao Rep. Teddy Baguilat as minority leader in the House of Representatives, declaring that their group is the authentic minority in the chamber.

 “The issue on the premeditated marginalization or even demise of the House minority as engineered by the leadership of the super majority is now with the Supreme Court for adjudication.
 Petitioners who constitute the authentic minority are the real oppositionists in the House as shown by their consistent advocacies and pronouncements critical of the administration and the majority,” Lagman told reporters.

-Lagman cited that Baguilat was the clear runner-up to Alvarez in the Speakership contest back in July 25, 2016, and as such is the duly elected House Minority Leader in accordance with the House Rules.
+He cited that Baguilat was the clear runner-up to Alvarez in the Speakership contest on July 25, 2016, and as such is the duly elected House minority leader in accordance with the House Rules.

 Section 8 of Rule 2 of the House Rules states that all those who did not align themselves with the majority or the minority, as when they abstained from voting in the Speakership contest, are considered independent members of the House, not as minority members.